 The 1985 film Twice in a Lifetime is an excellent drama about a 50-year-old married steel mill worker (Gene Hackman) who falls out with his wife (Ellen Burstyn}, falls into the arms of a barmaid (Ann-Margret), and clashes with his grown-up children.

-Producer-director Bud Yorkin’s 1985 film Twice in a Lifetime is written by Colin Welland, and stars Gene Hackman, Ellen Burstyn, Ann-Margret, Amy Madigan, Ally Sheedy, Brian Dennehy and Stephen Lang.
+Producer-director Bud Yorkin’s 1985 American drama film Twice in a Lifetime is written by Colin Welland, and stars Gene Hackman, Ellen Burstyn, Ann-Margret, Amy Madigan, Ally Sheedy, Brian Dennehy and Stephen Lang.
+It is both a distinguished personal and romantic drama and an acting showcase from a fine ensemble, with Gene Hackman outstanding.

-Twice in a Lifetime is an excellent slice-of-life drama that tells of a 50-year-old married steel mill worker (Hackman) who hits mid-life crisis, falls out with his wife (Burstyn} and falls into the arms of local barmaid (Ann-Margret), and then clashes with his grown-up children.
+Twice in a Lifetime is an excellent slice-of-life drama that tells of a 50-year-old married steel mill factory worker called Harry Mackenzie (Hackman) who hits mid-life crisis as he celebrates his 50th birthday, falls out with his wife Kate (Burstyn} and falls into the arms of local barmaid Audrey (Ann-Margret), and then clashes with his grown-up children Helen (Ally Sheedy) and Sunny (Amy Madigan).

 The superb actors, who also notably include Sheedy and Madigan (Oscar nominated as Best Supporting Actress), explore all the elements that lead to a family’s breakdown and make this superior film far more than the typical heart-tugging drama.

-Poignant but never overly sentimental, this movie scores over most glossy romantic melodramas through the sharp humour and excellent characterisation in Welland’s way-above-average screenplay.
+Poignant but never overly sentimental, this movie scores over most glossy romantic melodramas through the sharp humour and excellent characterisation in Colin Welland’s way-above-average screenplay, based on his BBC British 1973 Play for Today TV episode Kisses at Fifty.

-Paul McCartney composes and performs the theme song, heard over the end credits, finally released in 1993 as a bonus track on a reissue of the Pipes of Peace album.
+Paul McCartney composes and performs the theme song ‘Twice in a Lifetime’, heard over the end credits, finally released in 1993 as a bonus track on a reissue of the Pipes of Peace album.

-The film premiered at the Seattle International Film Festival on 9 May 1985 and opened on 23 October 1985 at the Beekman Theatre in New York.
+The film premiered at the Seattle International Film Festival on 9 May 1985 and opened on 23 October 1985 at the Beekman Theatre in New York City, and was released in Los Angeles, Seattle and Toronto the following week.

 The cast are Gene Hackman as Harry Mackenzie, Ann-Margret as Audrey Minnelli, Ellen Burstyn as Kate Mackenzie, Amy Madigan as Sunny Mackenzie-Sobel, Ally Sheedy as Helen Mackenzie, Brian Dennehy as Nick, Stephen Lang as Keith, and Darrell Larson as Jerry.